About this project

 AB Tests.

-Compare with quality test.
-Quantity test is more scientific and authentic.
+Compare with qualitative test, quantitative test is more scientific and authentic.
 We have done lots of AB test on both cart page and add to cart flow in the redesign process ...

 Result.